 Global geopolitics also play out in money exchanges.
 Nearly a decade on from the worst postcolonial turmoil that saw their currency devalued by thousands of percentage points, Fungai Machirori observes how ordinary Zimbabweans are adjusting to the bond note, another face-saving tender introduced by the government – pegged at equal value to the US dollar, but not legal outside the country.
 Crossing borders, Shoks Mzolo and Bongani Kona explore the place of white monopoly capital in South Africa’s political imaginary.

 We also continue our ongoing investigation into higher education across the continent – this time Bwesigye Bwa Mwesigire turns the focus to the tensions between students and the administration at the Makerere Institute of Social Research in Uganda – tensions situated in the gap between theory and praxis – and Isaac Otidi Amuke remembers Christopher Owiro, AKA Karl Marx, Kenya’s most popular student activist in the 90s.Other contributors to the issue include: Kwanele Sosibo, Thabo Jijana, Paula Akugizibwe, Akin Adesokan, Harry Garuba, Billy Kahora, Barbara Wanjala, Kodwo Eshun, Saki Mafundikwa, Oris Aigbokhaevbolo, and many more.

 This and other editions of the Chronic are available in print and digital versions via the Chimurenga online store and selected retailers worldwide – visit chimurenga.co.za for a full list of stockists.

-This edition is produced in collaboration with the SeMA Biennale Mediacity Seoul 2016.
+This issue is produced in partnership with the Heinrich Böll Foundation.